Larapraneeth/TRIO-AgenticAI/README.md

 TRIO-AgenticAI is a local-first AI operating system that combines conversational AI, voice interaction, intelligent task routing, browser automation, system control, coding assistance, resume analysis, GitHub repository review, and interview preparation into a single platform.

-The system uses a multi-agent architecture where a central manager agent analyzes user requests and dynamically routes them to specialized agents.
-By leveraging local LLMs through Ollama, TRIO focuses on privacy, extensibility, and real-world AI automation.
+The system uses a multi-agent architecture where a central manager agent analyzes each request and routes it to the most suitable specialized agent.
+Routing is **deterministic for clear signals** (e.g. a GitHub URL, an internship search) and falls back to a local LLM only for ambiguous requests — so the system stays reliable even on a small local model.
+By running on local LLMs through Ollama and local speech models, TRIO prioritizes privacy, zero API cost, and full user control.

 ---